Research and Development

 Ron Davis Autism Foundation is committed to rigorously monitoring and assessing the impact of the Davis Autism Approach Programs.

-Our internal research team continually gathers data from across the organisation, including observations from our licensed Facilitators and direct feedback from our clients and their families.
+Our internal research team continually gathers data from across the organization, including observations from our licensed Facilitators and direct feedback from our clients and their families.
 This information is used to monitor the effectiveness of our programs, and improve their design and delivery.

 In particular, we collect evidence of the degree of change experienced by children and adults who have completed our programs.
 Data collected to date indicates that Davis Programs are helping to address a number of fundamental difficulties our clients experience due to their autism or autistic traits.